| | | | | |

 Pimax Crystal Light VR headset

 The Crystal Light is the Tier 2 and Tier 3 sweet spot for AMS2.
-AMS2’s native FFR pairs cleanly with the Crystal Light’s 35 PPD, and the V1.6.9.5 perf improvements made the combo solid for endurance work in the wet.
+With no foveation help on offer, the Crystal Light’s lower 35 PPD is the easier headset to drive, and the V1.6.9 perf improvements made the combo solid for endurance work in the wet.

-Known 2026 gotchas – TAA, DFR refresh crashes, head tracking lock
+Known 2026 gotchas – TAA, foveation crashes, head tracking lock

-Three issues show up regularly in the AMS2 + Pimax community threads in May 2026, and they’re all worth knowing about because the symptoms are spectacular and the root causes aren’t obvious.
+Three issues show up regularly in the AMS2 + Pimax community threads through 2026, and they’re all worth knowing about because the symptoms are spectacular and the root causes aren’t obvious.

 TAA ghosting in VR.
 If your AMS2 image has motion smearing whenever you move your head – especially noticeable on trackside fences and pit-wall signage – the cause is almost always TAA being enabled.
 Switch to MSAA 4x and the smearing disappears.
 This isn’t a Pimax-specific issue; it affects every VR headset running AMS2 with TAA enabled, but it’s pronounced on the Crystal Super’s higher PPD because there’s more detail for the ghosting to muddy.